 For example, the CheckLight, a washable beanie created jointly by MC10 and Reebok, features an electronics module that senses a blow to the head and triggers an LED readout on the outside.
 It blinks yellow if the impact is moderate, or red if it is severe.
 Doctors are optimistic about the device’s ability to provide information to coaches and trainers off the field.
 “They give you a rough estimate of the total number of hits to the head the person has taken,” according to Dr. Robert C. Cantu, a neurosurgery professor at the Boston University School of Medicine and medical director of the Sports Legacy Institute.

 “You don’t want to get a high number of hits,” he said, “because there is no hit that is good for your head.”
 While the new devices may signal when an athlete should be evaluated for a TBI, they should not serve as a diagnostic tool, Dr. Cantu cautioned.
 “There’s no magic number you can read on a device that means you have a concussion,” he said.
 “Many more factors besides forces are involved.”
 Nonetheless, the devices suggest that technology may be one way to protect young athletes that participate in hockey, soccer, lacrosse, and other sports where blows to the head frequently occur.

 The Dellutri Law Group is focused on making bad situations better and putting lives back together.
-If you or someone you love has been seriously injured in a Port Charlotte accident caused by someone else’s negligence, you may be entitled to compensation.
-To learn more about your legal options, contact our experienced Port Charlotte injury attorneys for a free consultation.
+If you or someone you love has been seriously injured in a Florida accident caused by someone else’s negligence, you may be entitled to compensation.
+To learn more about your legal options, contact our experienced Florida injury attorneys for a free consultation.